cyprus327/sofren/README.md

 // the default values are the opposite of the macro unless otherwise stated,
 // e.g. functions aren't inline by default

-#define SFR_IMPL // indicate declaration of functions
+// indicate declaration of functions, only define this in one file
+#define SFR_IMPL

 #define SFR_NO_STD    // don't include 'stdio' and 'stdlib.h'
 #define SFR_NO_MATH   // don't include 'math.h' and use bundled math